wvds98/CellularAutomataVoxelPhysics/README.md

 <br/>

 ## Description
 This project implements a c++ Cellular automata based fluid simulation added onto the Retro Voxel Template https://github.com/jbikker/WrldTmpl8.
+The simulation is designed so that new rules modelling more effects, like heat flow, can be easily added as additional independent kernels.
 The relevant code can be found in the WaterWorld project, specifically the CAPE class (cape.h, cape.cpp), which implements the simulation.
-The scenario is initialized in
+The scenario is initialized in WaterWorld.cpp.
-WaterWorld.cpp.
 It is particle-free simulation, where the state of the cells is directly transformed to voxels in the world.

 See the accompanying Master's Thesis PDF for more information.